ebi-gene-expression-group/scxa-workflows/README.md

 Software version updates are:

  - Scanpy updated to 1.8.1
- - Salmon (Alevin, droplet pipeline) updated to 1.5.1
+ - Salmon (Alevin-fry, droplet pipeline) updated to 1.7.0
  - Kallisto (SMART-like pipeline) updated to 0.46.2

 ## Organization